Mono-Game/MonoGame.Samples/FuelCell/Documentation/9-It-is-all-about-the-input.md

 5. Finally, as our `Update` call will need to be called by our `FuelCellGame.cs` class, we will need to declare it in our `IInputState` interface, only methods expressed in our interface can be "seen" by any code using the interface.

     > [!TIP]
-    > If you know the concrete class that is using the interface, then yes, you can still see all the `Public` methods and properties it exposes.
+    > If you know the concrete class that is using am interface, then yes, you can still see all the `Public` methods and properties it exposes.
 But any "common" code using the interface properly will not.
 It is like knowing a car has doors (the interface is for all cars) but you would not know if a BMW had an ejector seat door on the roof unless you knew it was that type of BMW.
 Learn more about interfaces and it will all make sense :D

     To state whether a method or property is exposed by the interface, we just need to declare it in the interface, as follows, update the `interface` definition as per below: